krprzenioslo/Hystrixwiki2/How-To-Use.md

 [[images/library-migration-to-hystrix-without-640.png]]

-After migrating, users of a library will be able to access the [HystrixCommands](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) directly or indirectly via the service facade that delegates to the [HystrixCommands](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html).
+After migrating, users of a library will be able to access the `HystrixCommand`s directly or indirectly via the service facade that delegates to the `HystrixCommand`s.

 [[images/library-migration-to-hystrix-with-640.png]]